macsx82/ImputationPipeline-snakemake/README.md

 There are different ways to run the pipeline: **Local mode**, **Cluster mode** or **Single node mode**

-<span style="color:red"> **ALL THE EXAMPLES BELOW ARE TAILORED TO THE APOLLO CLUSTER SUBMISSION SYSTEM, FOR WHICH YOU HAVE TO SPECIFY THE NAME OF THE PARALLEL ENVIRONMENT AVAILABLE FOR A SELECTED QUEUE** </span>
+**ALL THE EXAMPLES BELOW ARE TAILORED TO THE APOLLO CLUSTER SUBMISSION SYSTEM, FOR WHICH YOU HAVE TO SPECIFY THE NAME OF THE PARALLEL ENVIRONMENT AVAILABLE FOR A SELECTED QUEUE**

 On the **Apollo cluster**, due to latency problems witht the NetApp storages, it is advisable to add the option **--latency-wait 100** to the snakemake command, to avoid incurring in random execution errors.